8 things you should NEVER do if you are arrested

 There is no such thing as an “off the record” chat to a police officer and anything you say will either be recorded on the officer’s bodycamera or in their pocket notebook.
 If you’ve been arrested – reserve any comments you want to make until after you’ve consulted with a lawyer.
 Don’t say anything in custody suite either – the entire area is being audio recorded (including your phone calls).
 Remember – anything you say may be given in evidence!

 If a police officer has taken the decision to arrest you, then you’re going to be taken to a police station and likely booked into custody.
 Accept it.
 Shouting, swearing, attempting to run or resist will get you nowhere.
 It is a criminal offence to obstruct or resist a police officer in the execution of their duty and the offence carries a possible prison sentence.
 Don’t make things worse.

 If you’ve never been arrested before, it can be an extremely frightening experience.
 The entire process of being handcuffed, taken to a station, booked in and thrown in a cell can frighten and disorientate you.
 This is normal.
 Remember – being arrested DOES NOT mean you are guilty and does not mean you are automatically going to be sent to prison.
 Take a deep breath and tell the custody sergeant that you want to speak to Bhatia Best.

 4. DON’T REFUSE A SOLICITOR

 This is perhaps the most important point of the list.
-MAKE SURE YOU ALWAYS – I REPEAT, ALWAYS – GET A LAWYER.
+MAKE SURE YOU ALWAYS – WE REPEAT, ALWAYS – GET A LAWYER.
 Tell the police you want Bhatia Best.
 NEVER agree to be interviewed without a criminal lawyer.
 Some common myths are: